of Study Process (Scoping)

 Final Report / Transmittal to Congress

 During this stage of the study process, we will revise the report, as needed.
-Added to the final report will be a determination from the Director of the National Park Service of the alternative(s) that in the Director’s professional judgment would be most effective and efficient in protecting significant resources and providing for public enjoyment.
 The final step in the special resource study process is transmittal of the final report from the Secretary of the Interior to Congress, along with a recommendation regarding the Secretary’s preferred management option for the area.

 Implementation of any of the recommendations in the report is a separate process, whether by private, local, state or federal actions, or some combination.